Geography of Ancient Egypt

-But in fact, it wasn't always that way.
-Before the days of the Pharaohs, before 5000 BC, the majority of the land was actually full of vegetation and wild animals.
+But in fact, it wasn’t always that way.
+Before the days of the pharaohs, before 5000 BCE, the majority of the land was actually full of vegetation and wild animals.

 Slowly the tribes began to combine and form societies, which then became the beginning of an integrated Egypt.

-Then in 3100 BC, King Narmer unified the land and started the Pharaonic dynastic period.
-The geography of ancient Egypt changed and became that of one country...
+But then in 3100 BCE king Narmer unified the land and started the pharaonic dynastic period.
+The geography of ancient Egypt changed and became that of one country…

 Although modern day Egypt is even more integrated, and had many invasions from different cultures, the distinction could still be seen.
-The features, accents and customs of the Upper Egyptians differ from those of the Lower Egyptians.
+There are different customs, accents and traditions found in Upper and Lower Egypt.

-Before the Old Kingdom and the dynasties were established, during what's called the pre-dynastic period (before 3100 BC), there were no capital cities.
+Before the Old Kingdom and the dynasties were established, during what’s called the pre-dynastic period (before 3100 BCE), there were no capital cities.

 There were some areas though that could be considered centers of settlements and tombs.
-These areas are Abydos, Hierakonpolis, and Naqada.
+These areas are Abydos, Heirakonpolis and Naqada.
 Graves, temples and artifacts were found in these areas by the thousands.

-Once the land was unified and the Old Kingdom began, Egypt began to have a series of capital cities.
+Once the land was unified and the Old Kingdom began, Egypt started to have a series of capital cities.

-The funny thing about Egyptian capitals is that there were often two at the same time - One administrative (where the political business was conducted) and one religious (where major temples and cults conducted their rituals).
+The funny thing about Egyptian capitals is that there were often two at a time – one administrative capital (where the political business was conducted) and one religious capital (where major temples and cults conducted their rituals).

-Until the establishment of Alexandria by Alexander the Great in 331 BC, the following were the two most important cities of Egypt during the Pharaonic period:
+Until the establishment of Alexandria by Alexander the Great in 331 BCE, the following were the two most important cities of Egypt during the Pharaonic Period:

-Memphis: The first proper administrative capital of the Old Kingdom, after the rulers stopped using the above 3 centers as capitals in 3100 BC.
+Memphis: the first proper administrative capital of the Old Kingdom, after the rulers stopped using the above three centers as capitals in 3100 BCE.

-It's near modern Cairo and its ruins now lie in modern-day Sakkara, Dahshur, Abusir, and Giza.
-The Egyptian name was actually Ineb Hedj, Memphis is the Greek name for the city.
+It’s near northern Cairo and its ruins now lie in modern-day Sakkara, Dahshur, Abusir and Giza.
+The Egyptian name was actually Ineb Hedj.
+Memphis is the Greek name.

 Memphis was chosen for its strategic location between Upper and Lower Egypt to ensure political control and control of the trade between the two divisions.

-Thebes: Situated where modern day Luxor now is, this was the religious capital during much of the New Kingdom.
+Thebes: it was where modern-day Luxor now is.
+This was the religious capital during much of the New Kingdom.
 It was called Niwt in ancient Egyptian.

-Thebes also contains the Valley of the Kings and Valley of the Queens, with hundreds of grave sites.
+Thebes also contains the Valley of the Kings and the Valley of the Queens, with hundreds of royal grave sites.